 Touch Input Support

 Touchscreen on a Windows PC is an admirable feature, especially on those based on touch-friendly Windows 10 (and 8) OS.
 Touch displays make use of touch-optimized software very simple and intuitive.
 However, not all Windows user interfaces and programs are optimized for touch, primarily those running in Windows’ traditional desktop environment.
 On the negative side, touchscreens are usually glossy, meaning they reflect a great deal of surrounding lights and easily attract fingerprints.
 In addition to that, touch displays are heavier, thicker, and more power-hungry than their non-touch counterparts.
 They are pricier too, adding around $50-$100 on top of overall price of a computer (laptop).

 A special kind of touch panels are those with active digitizer technology, supporting pressure-sensitive pen input.
-An example of pen-enabled devices is Microsoft’s Surface series.
+An example of pen-enabled devices is the Microsoft Surface series.

 Other Specs: Color Gamut, Accuracy, Contrast Ratio, Refresh Rate…

 Other laptop, 2-in-1, and tablet display specifications such as color gamut coverage, color accuracy, and contrast ratio, can also have a noticeable effect on the picture quality.
 However, PC makers usually don’t list them in their product descriptions.
 An exception are models with high-quality displays as their main selling points, such as mobile workstations for professional photographers / designers and select high-end entertainment-oriented mobile PCs.
 If you’re interested in these characteristics of your next mobile computer, the best way to find them out is to check out reviews with in-depth display analysis.
 A good source for that is NotebookCheck website, which uses professional hardware for display analysis and has a large base of reviewed devices.